 A Photo Gallery of Yellow Flowers

 Yellow flowers have such a sense of joy and delight associated with them.
-They can make a wonderful choice to give as a gift to just about anyone.
-It has been said that they are associated with the sunny emotions.
+They can make a wonderful gift for just about anyone.
+It has been said that they are associated with sunny emotions.
 I love the warmth of the sunshine and the light that it brings to our lives.
 In a yellow flower or rose, one can seem to almost sense the brightness of sunshine radiating from within.

-The difference worth noting, is that if you need a safe color to choose for someone, then yellow is a great choice also.
-I think its a true win in fact, because of all the happy emotions it conjurs up.
-So consider really making someone's day by giving some yellow roses or flowers.
-Its sure to bring real joy!
-Imagine if someone were sick, and they received yellow flowers as a pick-me-up!
-They would love it.
+The main difference worth noting is that if you need a safe color to choose for someone, then yellow is a great choice!
+I think it's a true win, because of all the happy emotions it conjures up.
+So, consider really making someone's day by giving some yellow roses or flowers.
+It's sure to bring real joy!
+Imagine if someone were sick and they received yellow flowers as a pick-me-up!
+They would love it!